jtquach1/cs498/README.md

 ### Download and install Maven

-This step is required for development.
+This step is required if you want to develop and build the project.
 At the time of this writing, the current version of [Maven](https://maven.apache.org/download.cgi) is 3.8.2.

 ### Download and build the project